KalBia/Simulation-of-EXT2/README.md

 ## Simulation of EXT2
 Technology: C\
-Type of project: fill-in the gapps
+Type of project: fill-in the gaps

 ### Rules of project
 Only the code in file ext2fs.c in "STUDENT" zones is written from scratch by me.
 The professor provided everything else.